fvangef/mlgsc/README.md

 Here is a short example of MLGSC used for classifying protein sequences of Spo0A to genus level in the Firmicutes clade (for more details, see the [real-world example](#real-world-example) below).

-We need a multiple alignment of Spo0A protein sequences (`Spo0A.msa`) and a phylogenetic tree of the Firmicute genera (`firmicute_genera.nw`).
+We start with a multiple alignment of Spo0A protein sequences (stored in a Fasta file called, in this example, `Spo0A.msa`) and a phylogenetic tree of the Firmicute genera (file `firmicute_genera.nw`).

-Then we train the classifier with the following command:
+First, we train the classifier with the following command:

 ```shell
 $ mlgsc_train Prot Spo0A.msa firmicute_genera.nw